Alaska Republicans vote overwhelmingly for Trump in presidential preference poll

 Vote counting began after polls closed at 8 p.m.
 The Alaska Republican Party announced its results on a Google sheet.

 The results determine the distribution of Alaska's 29 delegates to the Republican National Convention.
 A presidential candidate must receive a minimum 13% of votes in the poll to receive any pledged delegates.
-Current results appear to indicate that all of Alaska's delegates will go to Trump.
+If current results hold, all of Alaska's delegates will go to Trump.

 Delegates to the national convention will be selected in the Alaska Republican Convention in April.